MaramAlsofiani/Relay/README.md

 # Relay
-forward-reverse control for Dc motor using SPDT relay
+Forward-reverse control for Dc motor by using SPDT relay